chrisant996/clink-gizmos/README.md

 [history_labels.lua](history_labels.lua) | Can automatically switch to a different history file based on the current directory.
 Refer to the usage information in the script file for how to configure directories and history files.
 [i.lua](i.lua) | Adds an `i {dir} {command}` command that changes to _{dir}_, runs _{command}_, and changes back to the original directory.
 Refer to the usage information in the script file for details and other features.
 [luaexec.lua](luaexec.lua) | Some handy debugging aids to use with Clink Lua scripts.
 Refer to the usage information in the script file for details.
+[matchicons.lua](matchicons.lua) | Can show nerd font icons in file and directory completions.
+Run `clink set matchicons.enable true` to enable it.
+Refer to the usage information in the script file for details.
 [show_tips.lua](show_tips.lua) | Shows a tip about Clink each time Clink is injected.
 [tilde_autoexpand.lua](tilde_autoexpand.lua) | Automatically expands tildes into the user's home directory (disabled by default; see usage information in the script file for how to enable it).
 [vscode_shell_integration.lua](vscode_shell_integration.lua) | Automatically enables shell integration for VSCode embedded terminal windows.